Last Updated on January 1, 2023

 4. Continental Double Fighter III

-This means this one’s for you if you always ride around town.
-Or if you use your mountain bike as a service.
+The Continental Double Fighter II is ideal if you always ride around town or use your mountain bike as a service.
 This tire measures 26 inches in diameter and has a tire width of 1.9 inches.
 It’s also great for gravel bikes because of its slightly aggressive tread pattern.

 This rolls quietly and smoothly on asphalt but still is grippy on gravel roads.
 It can even roll fast on paved roads.
 And you don’t have to worry much about sharp rocks because of their all-terrain casing.
-This is the ideal tire for mountain bike leisure cyclists.

 Pros